Morning in the cavern brought only the harsh, rhythmic thrum of the [Flawless Basilisk Mana Core].

 "Yes."

 Maddie looked back at Will in the pool.
-Something moved across her face — private and being folded away before it could be fully read.
-She picked up the damp cloth again, turned it over in her hands.
+Her jaw shifted as she folded a private thought away.
+She picked up the damp cloth again and turned it over in her hands.

 "Okay," Allison said softly.